- Contact us and opening hours

 The 12-week course focuses on skills training based on Dialectical Behaviour Therapy (an evidence-based therapy to treat borderline personality disorder), relationship mindfulness and effective communication.
 The format of the classes allows group participants to obtain information as well as acquire and practice the application of skills in a confidential and supportive environment.

-To find out more about Family Connections and arrange an initial telephone appointment call 01604 658834 or email: email@example.com.
-This workshop isn’t available to people who suffer from BPD, only to adult family members and close friends.
+To find out more about Family Connections and arrange an initial telephone appointment call 01604 658834 or email: firstname.lastname@example.org.
+This workshop isn’t available to people who suffer from BPD, only to adult family members and close friends whose loved ones live in Northamptonshire.
 The sessions will be delivered remotely via Zoom.